parallax/jsPDF/libs/canvg_context2d/README.md

 This library was copied from [https://github.com/Flamenco/canvg](https://github.com/Flamenco/canvg).

 #Usage
-For examples converting HTML pages into PDF using canvg and the context2d plugin, see the examples in the /examples/canvg_context2d directory.
+For examples converting HTML pages and SVG elements into PDF using canvg and the context2d plugin, see the examples in the /examples/canvg_context2d directory.